© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castor village Roman sites is a scheduled monument protected by Historic England under reference 1006877.
 View the official record →

-Castor village Roman sites is a complex of Romano-British settlement remains located in Northamptonshire.
+Castor village Roman sites is a complex of archaeological remains located in Northamptonshire that preserve evidence of Roman settlement and activity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006877.

 Castor village Roman sites is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006877.